Who Was C.S. Lewis?

 'The Chronicles of Narnia'

-During the '50s, Lewis started to publish the seven books that would comprise The Chronicles of Narnia children's series, with The Lion, The Witch and the Wardrobe (1950) being the first release.
+During the 1940s, Lewis began writing the seven books that would comprise The Chronicles of Narnia children's series, with The Lion, The Witch and the Wardrobe (1950) being the first release.
 The story focused on four siblings who, during wartime, walk through an armoire to enter the magical world of Narnia, a land resplendent with mythical creatures and talking animals.
-Throughout the series, a variety of Biblical themes are presented; one prominent character is Aslan, a lion and the ruler of Narnia, who has also been interpreted as a Jesus Christ figure.
+Throughout the series, a variety of Biblical themes are presented; one prominent character is Aslan, a lion and the ruler of Narnia, who has been interpreted as a Jesus Christ figure.
 (Lewis would assert that his Narnia stories weren't a direct allegory to the real world.)

-Though the book received some negative reviews, general readers took to the story in a big way.
-The series has retained its international popularity over the decades.
+Though the book received some negative reviews, it was generally well received by readers, and the series retained its international popularity over the following decades.

 Marriage and Later Life